isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/render-first-headless-adaptive-form.md

     1. In the properties explorer, expand the SUBMISSION accordion and set a Submit Action for the adaptive form.
 Your form is ready to be used in a react app.

+    1. To render the form, on your local development machine:

+       1. Open the `[Archetype project]\ui.frontend.react.forms.af\.env` file and set the path of form.
+For example, /content/forms/af/contact

+        open the command prompt and navigate to the ui.frontend.react.forms.af project and run the following command:

+            `npm run start`

+            It opens the rendered headless adaptive form in your browser Window.
+The default URL is http://localhost:3000.

-## Render a headless adaptive form with a react app
+## Render a headless adaptive form with a react app on the local machine

-1. Open the react project in your IDE.
+1. Open project in your IDE.
 This procedure assumes you are using Visual Studio code.

 1. Create a file with .form.json extension and add the JSON representation code to it.
 For example, demo.form.json